 Prevents sebum build-up and bacteria, which can stave off acne-related flare-ups.
 Sebum build-up causes infections that lead to acne.
 Oil-based cleansers are great at removing oil-based dirt, residue, cosmetics and sebum, which is overproduced if you suffer from acne, prone to oiliness or you're a heavy makeup wearer.
 Double cleansing is great preventative for sebum-related breakouts.

 Double cleansing can improve the efficacy of your other skincare products.
 A double cleanse, in the evenings can help your prep your skin for other products penetrate better as your pores are clean.

 If you have dry skin, two gentle steps work better than one strong formula to combat sensitivity or drying your skin out with harsh surfactants.
 Dry skin particularly benefits because of the non-stripping step that can leave some moisture behind on the skin surface.

-Our new Calming Cleansing Balm is the ideal cleanser for your initial cleanse and is suitable for all skin types.
+Our new Gentle Melt Cleansing Balm is the ideal cleanser for your initial cleanse and is suitable for all skin types.
 Be sure to massage the cleansing balm into your face for a minute before adding additional water and rinsing with lukewarm water.
 This helps to minimise irritation and drying out skin which is important if you suffer from sensitivity or rosacea.
 After rinsing move onto your second cleanser and wash as normal.